 This post is about service semantics and how to be “liberal in what you accept” in your service-oriented architecture implementation.
 Let me start by defining that in this post the term "service" is used for a specific business capability that can be composed and reused in different business processes.
 I.e. the idiom “service” used here is representing a building block business capability.
 This is not to say that a service equals a single business process step, it just makes it easier to talk about the topic of this post (which is not BPM): semantic covenants.

-There is some SOA thinking that to avoid this ripple effect caused by a service contract or semantic change, it is up to the service to do the right thing independent of the information provided by the sender of the message.
+There is some thinking in the SOA community that to avoid this ripple effect caused by a service contract or semantic change, it is up to the service to do the right thing independent of the information provided by the sender of the message.
 That is, that the service should behave as if the consumer is always right, and adapt its semantic to suit the sender.

 To simplify the “service is always right” notion, let us call the publisher a “consumer”.
 The consumer can send any message (business process event, context and state; mail-order analogy) it likes, as it is the publisher.
 However, as the consumer does not know who the subscribers are, it cannot know or depend on the services having specific semantic.
 The service cannot depend on who the publisher is, it just accepts that a business event happened that it must process.
 A business event message never specifies any handling operations, the logic to decide how to handle the event is part of the mechanism that routes messages to services.
 This ensures that the autonomous and loose coupling tenets of SOA are fulfilled.